 Thank you guys for the positive feedback on my previous post.
 Finding the will to continue writing for part 2 of our Bohol day tour is somewhat hard because motivation just keeps on coming back and forth.
 So if you guys haven’t read part one yet, feel free to read it here: Day 1: Bohol, Philippines (Part 1).
 It was Sunday late lunch when we almost checked all of what’s on the list (Countryside only).
-We had baon from McDo to refrain ourselves from buying food anywhere else.
+We had baon to refrain from buying food along the way.

 Finally!
 It’s so good to be back.
 I don’t really know where to start as if I already forgot how to blog.
-For some of you who’ve been following me on twitter, well you know how hectic schedule was during the last semester, plus now that I am taking summer classes — school works, team no sleep & more.
+For some of you who’ve been following me on twitter, well you know how busy I was, plus now that I am taking summer classes — school works, team no sleep & more.
 So for now, let’s get in to my recent whereabout.
 A week ago, my parents decided to spend labor day weekend at Bohol.
-Well ofcourse, lucky enough they treated me and my boyfriend so we were able to come.
+Lucky enough they treated me and my boyfriend so we were able to come.
 So that’s a big shoutout to my parents and to my sister for financing this trip, thank you.
-Also, I’d like to thank Kenneth, my boyfriend, for helping me out with the tweaking and making my blog a little bit more appealing, mwa.
+I’d like to thank Kenneth, my boyfriend, for helping me out with the tweaking and making my blog a little bit more appealing, mwa.